ivan-kadykalo/nebula-test/src/data/quizzes/README.md

 # Quiz Configuration Guide
 This file defines a quiz flow setup.
 The file name is important — it determines the static route.
-For example, `personality-check.json` will be available at `/quiz/personality-check`.
+For example, `personality-check.json` will be available at `/personality-check`.
 ---

 ## FILE STRUCTURE
 ```
 {
   "name": "Quiz Title",         // Visible quiz title
   "slug": "quiz-slug",          // Unique route-friendly ID
   "start": "first-slide-slug",  // Slug of the first slide
-  "slides": [ /* array of slides */ ]   // Ordered array of slides
+  "slides": [ {} ]              // Ordered array of slides
 }
 ```
 ---

 ## SLIDE TYPES
-Each object inside slides[] must have a type and slug.
+Each object inside `slides[]` must have a type and slug.

 - ### `single-choice-question`
   Displays a question with multiple choices.